Contemporary and traditional woodturning.

 Ian Lawson: Woodturner and Artisan

-This balance allows Ian to create pieces that are both rooted in tradition and fresh with contemporary flair.
-His ability to honor the past while embracing the future is a feature of his work.
+and fresh with contemporary flair.
+His ability to honor the past while embracing the

 Craftsmanship

-Ian combines traditional and innovative techniques to create functional and artistic pieces.
-He works with local, sourced woods mostly from fallen trees, ensuring each piece is as natural and sustainable as possible.
+artistic pieces.
+He works with local, sourced woods mostly from fallen trees,

 Style

-Ian’s work highlights the natural beauty of the wood, incorporating its unique grains and imperfections.
-His creations range from bowls and vases to intricate artistic pieces.
+unique grains and imperfections.
+His creations range from bowls and vases to

 Teaching

-Ian also shares his passion through one-on-one classes, helping others discover the joy of woodturning.
+Ian also shares his passion through one-on-one classes, helping others discover

-Ian’s work is a testament to the beauty of wood and his dedication to his craft, enriched by his family’s legacy in woodworking and art.
+and his dedication to his craft, enriched by his family’s legacy in woodworking and art.